onurkapucu/UDACITY-PIPELINE/README.md

 # UDACITY-PIPELINE

-This project aims to create a pipeline to classify text inputs into 36 categories to better respond disaster/critical situation messages.
+This project aims to create a pipeline to classify text inputs into different categories to better respond disaster/critical situation messages.

 ## Content